 - s indicates a spelling mistake

-- Z indicates a missing word
+- \( \) indicates a missing word

 - gr indicates a grammatical error

-- indicates an error of vocabulary
+- v indicates an error of vocabulary

 - wo indicates incorrect word order

 Feedback and display Try to create an atmosphere of appreciation, whereby students are happy to hear you or others read out a piece of written work.
-It is also very motivating to display students' written work on the walls, and the more effort that goes into the display, the more students will feel that their work is valued.
+It is also very motivating to display students' written work on the walls.
 If students are keeping their written work, encourage them to keep it together in one place.